EYE2DRIVE

 The perfection of the human eye inspired Monica Vatteroni, PhD, to design a silicon-based solution for digital imaging.

-Eye2Drive team created a next-gen CMOS imaging sensor leveraging our patented technology.
-The sensor enables intelligent imaging acquisition for multiple industrial applications, including autonomous navigation and robotic systems.
-It is AI-ready and can handle the most challenging light and environmental conditions.
+The Eye2Drive team created a next-generation CMOS imaging sensor leveraging our patented technology.
+It enables intelligent imaging acquisition for multiple industrial applications, including autonomous navigation and robotic.

 EYE2DRIVE is a Fabless Semiconductor Company